Prof. Angela Tod - Professor of Older People and Care

 - Salamanca-Balen N, Seymour J, Caswell G, Whynes D & Tod AM (2018) The costs, resource use and cost-effectiveness of Clinical Nurse Specialist–led interventions for patients with palliative care needs: A systematic review of international evidence.
 Palliative Medicine, 32(2), 447-465.
 View this article in WRRO

-- King R, Tod A & Sanders T (2017) Regulation of advanced nurse practitioners: understanding the current processes in the UK.
-Nursing Standard.
+- King R, Tod A & Sanders T (2017) Development and regulation of advanced nurse practitioners in the UK and internationally..
+Nursing Standard, 32(14), 43-50.
 View this article in WRRO

 - de Chavez AC, Gilbertson J, Tod AM, Nelson P, Powell-Hoyland V, Homer C, Lusambili A & Thomas B (2017) Using environmental monitoring to complement in-depth qualitative interviews in cold homes research.
 Indoor and Built Environment, 26(7), 937-950.
 View this article in WRRO